top of page

 Insta - Nature Walk Promo (10).png

-Field Guide: Nature & Neighbours is a 3-part community art project happening throughout the summer of 2025 in St. Moritz Park / Clair Hills, Waterloo.
+Field Guide: Nature & Neighbours is a 3-part community art project based in St. Moritz Park / Clair Hills, as part of the City of Waterloo Artists in Neighbourhoods Program.

-Artist Allie Brenner will engage community members in a Nature Walk, creation of a Guide Book and Mural Installation.
-This project will begin with:
+Artist Allie Brenner has been working to engage community members in a Nature Walk and the creation of a Guide Book over the summer of 2025 and Mural Installation will move ahead in 2026.

 Insta - Nature Walk Promo (10).png